top homeinternationalimmigration lawacknowlegments

 • T1-4 and U1-4 victims of trafficking and violence protection Act

-Change of Non-Immigrant Status
+Change of Nonimmigrant status

 Noncitizens who are inadmissible for having been unlawfully present for more than six month, and certain other designated noncitizens, are also ineligible for change of status except if a waiver applies to your particular situation.